adtma/adtma.github.io/_posts/2024-12-05-customize-minimal-mistakes.md

 First thing I wanted to do was get rid of that site title in the header - you know, that text that shows up in the upper left corner?
 There are actually two ways to do this:

 1. The CSS way - adding some code to `main.scss`.
-This works but isn't the best solution.
+This works but I was hesitant in trying this option at first.
 2. The better way - modifying the masthead template directly.

-For the better solution, you need to:
+To do the second option, you need to:
 1. Create an `_includes` folder in your root directory
 2. Create a `masthead.html` file inside it
 3. Copy the original masthead code and comment out the title section